zaneb/bmo-log-parse/README.md

                             Skip ahead to a given time
-      -e END, --end END     Stop reading at a given time --list-names          List the names of hosts in the log
+      -e END, --end END     Stop reading at a given time --list-names          List the names of hosts in the log --list-namespaces     List the namespaces of hosts in the log

 ## Testing